Keeganw3/My-Daily-Scheduler/README.md

-# Daily Planner
+# My Daily Scheduler
 ## Project Description
-<p> Daily Planner is a command line application to help you plan out what you would like to do in a day no matter what that may be!
+<p> My Daily Scheduler is a command line application to help you plan out what you would like to do in a day no matter what that may be!

 The user can input all the activities they would like to do and the application will give them back to the user in a list for them to do as they please.
 </p>